AviatrixSystems/Docs/HowTos/transitgw_external.rst

 Use the information provided in the configuration file to configure the on-prem device with IPsec tunnel and BGP.

-4. Disconnect the external device
+Disconnecting the External Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To disconnect, go to Multi-Cloud Transit > Setup and click on the **External Device** tab.
+To disconnect, go to Multi-Cloud Transit > Setup > **External Connection** tab.
 Scroll down to section 2.
 Disconnect AWS VGW / External Device / Azure VNG, select the Transit GW in the dropdown menu, and click **Detach**.

 Appendix 1: Transit Connection to Cisco ISR/ASR Over the Internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~